sjsrey/manitex/README.md

 ## Using

-If the main latex document is called `main.tex`, we first need to generate a list of files needed to compile the paper.
+If the main latex document is called `main.tex`, we first need to generate a list of files required to compile the paper.
 To do this, add the following at the top of the main latex document:

 ```
 \RequirePackage{snapshot}